 This approach helps children understand that there are many factors that create these situations and there is not a simple solution.
 Helping them accept the complexity of our society builds thoughtfulness and resilience.
 Reminding children that they know what’s right for themselves and that they have a voice and can be agents of change diminishes their anxieties and empowers them in their daily lives.
 Modeling the things you do—voting, signing petitions, marching, calling legislators, or simply listening to others as they offer opinions—teaches your children skills for making a difference.

 As parents we want to protect our children from pain, fear, and evil.
 But since we cannot, we do something much more powerful: remind and encourage them of their strength, wisdom, and power.

 Thank you to all the teens and young adults in our country who are helping remind us adults every day that we can make the world a safer and more compassionate place where all of us can thrive.

-If you need some support to talk to your child about a difficult topic, please contact us at Parents Place.
+If you need some support to talk to your child about a difficult topic, please contact us at the Center for Children and Youth.
 Our professional staff can help!